Pseudoreflections on Prym Varieties: List of potential groups acting on Prym varieties with smooth quotient

 If $(C,\eta)\in\cA_1\times\mathcal{JH}_{g-2}$ and $s\neq 0$, we can take a pseudoreflection $\sigma$ from one of the factors $S_2$, and obtain that $G/\sigma$ acts on $JC_2$ with smooth quotient.
 Since the action also fixes the polarization, we get a Jacobian with a smooth quotient.
-By \cite[Theorem~1.2]{ALA}, we have that $g(C_2)\leq 3$ and $G/\sigma$ must be isomorphic to either $\bZ/2\bZ$, $(\bZ/2\bZ)^2$ or $S_3$ (we note that there is a gap in the proof of the theorem that potentially opens the door for the latter two cases to also appear).
-Now this implies that necessarily $r=0$, and therefore $s\leq 3$.
-On the other hand, if $s=0$, then we can take $\sigma$ in one of the $(\bZ/2\bZ)^2\rtimes S_2$ as one of the elements that multiplies a coordinate by $-1$; the same analysis gives us that if we take another pseudoreflection that commutes with $\sigma$, then $JC_2$ has a smooth quotient by this pseudoreflection and therefore $g(C_2)\leq 3$ by \cite[Theorem~1.2]{ALA}.
-In particular, we also obtain that $r=1$, and so $G=(\bZ/2\bZ)^2\rtimes S_2$.
+By \cite[Theorem~1.2]{ALA}, we have that $g(C_2)\leq 3$ and $G/\sigma$ must be isomorphic to either $\bZ/2\bZ$, $(\bZ/2\bZ)^2$ or $S_3$ (the theorem that is cited actually states that only $\bZ/2\bZ$ can appear, but in order to discard the other two groups, the proof uses \cite[Lemma~4.1]{ALA} which was found to contain a mistake.
+Therefore, the proof of \cite[Theorem~1.2]{ALA} only shows that $G$ is either isomorphic to $\bZ/2\bZ$, $(\bZ/2\bZ)^2$ or $S_3$).
+Now this implies that necessarily $a=b=0$, and therefore $s\leq 3$.
+On the other hand, if $s=0$ and $b\neq 0$, then we can take $\sigma$ in one of the $(\bZ/2\bZ)^2\rtimes S_2$ as one of the elements that multiplies a coordinate by $-1$; the same analysis gives us that if we take another pseudoreflection that commutes with $\sigma$, then $JC_2$ has a smooth quotient by this pseudoreflection and therefore $g(C_2)\leq 3$ by \cite[Theorem~1.2]{ALA}.
+In particular, we also obtain that $a=0$, $b=1$, $m_1=2$, and so $G=(\bZ/2\bZ)^2\rtimes S_2$.
+Finally, if $b=s=0$ and $a\neq 0$, then a similar analysis leads us to conclude that $a$ must be equal to $1$.